Q. Why did you start this blog?

 Q. Can you help me get a job in relief and development work?

 A. Not directly.
-I can tell you what I know about getting your first job, which is the purpose of this site.
+I can tell you what I know about getting your foot into it.

 Q. What do you know about humanitarian work anyway?

 A. Not much.
 I know for a fact that the Community/End User is the heart of our work from planning to sustainability-but it’s easier said than Done.

 Q. I have read that you work as a consultant too?